National Archaeological Museum of the Marches: The collections

-The itinerary of the museum starts on the mezzanine level of the second floor with the Prehistoric section where a showcase with a "touchscreen" glass contains the Frassasi Venus, a precious statuette which is 28 000/25 000 years old.
-Worthy of note are some ancient Paleolithic instruments exhibits from Mount Conero which are about 300 000 years old, the Neolithic settlement of Ripabianca di Monterado (6th millennium BC), the Aeneolithic one of Conelle di Arcevia (3rd millennium BC), the twenty five bronze daggers from the depot of Ripatransone (roughly 1800-1600 BC), the Apennine and Subapennine pottery from the Grottoes of the Frassasi gorge (1500-1200 BC) and the Protovillanovian cremation necropolis from Pianello di Genga (1200-1000 BC).
+The itinerary of the museum starts on the mezzanine level of the second floor with the Prehistoric section where a showcase with a "touchscreen" glass contains the Frassasi Venus, a precious statuette which is 28,000/25,000 years old.
+Worthy of note are some ancient Paleolithic instruments exhibits from Mount Conero which are about 300,000 years old, the Neolithic settlement of Ripabianca di Monterado (6th millennium BC), the Aeneolithic one of Conelle di Arcevia (3rd millennium BC), the twenty five bronze daggers from the depot of Ripatransone (roughly 1800–1600 BC), the Apennine and Subapennine pottery from the Grottoes of the Frassasi gorge (1500–1200 BC) and the Protovillanovian cremation necropolis from Pianello di Genga (1200–1000 BC).
 Tour then continues up to the third floor to the Protohistoric section where there are findings relating to the Picene settlements during the Protovillanovian Age to the Archaic Age, the Villanovian necropolis of Fermo (8th century BC) and a selection of the most important Picene funerary objects from the princely Orientalizing period, up until the Archaic Age (late 8th to early 6th century BC).
 During the Orientalizing period, the Picene civilisation adopted oriental social and cultural patterns, partially due to influences from the Etruscan world.
 This influence is visible from their funerary rituals, burial practices and the repertoire of material culture.
 The itinerary comes to an end in the room dedicated to Picene stelae and inscriptions.

 The first floor hosts findings from the Classical and Late Classical Age, when the Picenes had developed cities and the evidences of the funerary objects points to continual contacts with the Greek world, Magna Graecia and the Etruscans.
 This is particularly apparent from the magnificent Numana-Sirolo necropolis with its exquisite Attic pottery precious etruscan vessels in bronze.
 From the 4th century BC onwards, a massive influx of Celts moved down from Central Europe to the Mediterranean.
-The last Celtic tribe to migrate to present-day Italy were the Senoes.
-They migrated from the outer edge of the Po Valley until they reached the Esino River and occupied the present-day Northern Marche.
+The last Celtic tribe to migrate to present-day Italy were the Senones.
+They migrated from the outer edge of the Po Valley until they reached the Esino River and occupied the present-day Northern Marches.
 The Museum exhibits many discoveries from Santa Paolina di Filottrano, San Filippo di Osimo and Montefortino di Arcevia, which includes precious gold jewellery and Celtic weapons.

-The Roman section includes the frieze and pediment from the temple of Civitalba, a tangible sign of the power of the Roman in the Picene region, as well as finds from the necropolis and the settlement of Ancona (4th century BC-8th century AD) which was a lively trading centre with an abundance of superbly refined artefacts and objects imported from all over the Mediterranean area.
+The Roman section includes the frieze and pediment from the temple of Civitalba, a tangible sign of the power of the Roman in the Picene region, as well as finds from the necropolis and the settlement of Ancona (4th century BC–8th century AD) which was a lively trading centre with an abundance of superbly refined artefacts and objects imported from all over the Mediterranean area.